akaris-redhat/blog/hugepages.md

 When you are done, please hit return
-Now, actually writing all 0s into the first hugepage Now, verify again grep -R '' /sys/kernel/mm/hugepages/hugepages-1048576kB/ find /sys -name meminfo | xargs grep -i huge to verify this.

-When you are done, please hit return
-Now, actually writing one 0 into the second hugepage Now, verify again grep -R '' /sys/kernel/mm/hugepages/hugepages-1048576kB/ find /sys -name meminfo | xargs grep -i huge to verify this.

-When you are done, please hit return to end the program [root@dell-r430-30 ~]# ./mmap
-Memory address 0x2aaac0000000
-This will only reserve pages.
-Execute grep -R '' /sys/kernel/mm/hugepages/hugepages-1048576kB/ find /sys -name meminfo | xargs grep -i huge to verify this.

-When you are done, please hit return
 Now, actually writing all 0s into the first hugepage ^C
 [root@dell-r430-30 ~]# ^C
 [root@dell-r430-30 ~]# ^C